NepharaLabs/Nephara_App/docs/features/autonomous-payments.md

 # Autonomous Payments

-Luna402's core feature is autonomous payment processing using the x402 protocol.
+Necrona's core feature is autonomous payment processing using the x402 protocol.
 This page explains how the system automatically handles payments on your behalf.

 ## Overview

-Autonomous payments allow Luna402 to:
+Autonomous payments allow Necrona to:

 - Detect when a service requires payment (HTTP 402)
 - Process blockchain transactions automatically